tulip-lab/templatex/templatex/README.md

     - `poster.tex`: one sample file for poster.

-4. Customize the file names:
+4. Customize the bib file names:
     - no need to change file names such as `report.tex` etc.
     - add or replace `yourbib.bib` with your research `bib` file.